Flovet-stack/instanvi-monorepo-vercel/README.md

 ## Installation

-Describe the steps required to install your project locally.
+Follow these the steps to install your project locally.

 ```bash
 # Clone the repository